 Coffee Break Spanish Lastly, let me just say that as a language teacher, but a consistently broke one, I have yet to spend much time in Spanish speaking country as of recently.
 Although I have dreamed of multiple hair-brained ideas to cycle and study in a Spanish speaking country, those ideas have yet to come to fruition….maybe one day.
 In the meantime I am listening to these shows, both in the car and while cycling.
 Coffee Break offers courses in multiple languages.
 You might not want to learn a language but why not try to do something cool while you ride!
 Hablas Espagnol?

-So there you go my friends, a short list of podcasts to entertain you while cycling, while driving to go cycling or just sitting down having a beer after cycling.
+So there you go my friends, a short list of cycling and adventure podcasts to entertain you while cycling, while driving to go cycling or just sitting down having a beer after cycling.
 Give them a listen and support the moderators.
 As I wrote earlier in the intro, I find motivation in them sometimes when the going gets tough, and I also simply enjoy hearing about cool cycling adventures There are other shows springing up all the time too, and if you have one you like reach out to me on Instagram and let me know!
 Happy riding!

 (photo courtesy of www.creativelive.com)